 - 4.5 The law requires employees of firms to report knowledge or suspicion of money laundering within their firm, to their MLRO.
-In the year ended 31 December 2019, 3 cases of concern, suspicion or knowledge of money laundering were either identified by staff, generated through automated processes, or identified from other intelligence sources, and reported to the firms' MLROs (2018: zero).
-In addition, no reports were raised which were terrorism related (2018: zero). - 4.6 MLROs must consider these reports, and decide whether a formal submission to the Isle of Man Financial Intelligence Unit ("FIU") is justified, and must be registered with the FIU's "Themis" system to be able to make reports.
-At the end of 2018 and 2019, all Financial Advisory Firms, except one, reported they were registered on "Themis". - 4.7 In 2019, after investigation by MLROs, 3 cases of knowledge or suspicion of money laundering were reported to the FIU (2018: zero).
-No reports were made that were terrorism related (2018: zero).
-Further, Financial Advisory Firms reported 3 cases to the FIU regarding general intelligence (2018: zero). - 4.8 In 2019 Financial Advisory Firms handled 2 requests from law enforcement and other competent authorities (2018: 3).
-All two explicitly related to money laundering or terrorism, however it is noted that these enquiries were of a general nature for groups, rather than being specific to Financial Advisory business (2018: 2). - 4.9 Engagement between the FIU, other law enforcement agencies and financial firms is a crucial component that supports investigations and prosecutions, not only in the Isle of Man but as part of international cooperation.
+In the year ended 31 December 2020, 1 case of concern, suspicion or knowledge of money laundering was either identified by staff, generated through automated processes, or identified from other intelligence sources, and reported to the firms' MLROs (2019: 3).
+In addition, no reports were raised which were terrorism related (2019: zero). - 4.6 MLROs must consider these reports, and decide whether a formal submission to the Isle of Man Financial Intelligence Unit ("FIU") is justified, and must be registered with the FIU's "Themis" system to be able to make reports.
+At the end of 2019 and 2020, all Financial Advisory Firms, except one, reported they were registered on "Themis". - 4.7 In 2020, after investigation by MLROs, no cases of knowledge or suspicion of money laundering were reported to the FIU (2019: 3).
+No reports were made that were terrorism related (2019: zero).
+Further, Financial Advisory Firms did not report any cases to the FIU regarding general intelligence (2019: 3). - 4.8 In 2020 Financial Advisory Firms handled 3 requests from law enforcement and other competent authorities (2019: 2).
+All 3 explicitly related to money laundering or terrorism, however it is noted that these enquiries were of a general nature for groups, rather than being specific to Financial Advisory business (2019: 2). - 4.9 Engagement between the FIU, other law enforcement agencies and financial firms is a crucial component that supports investigations and prosecutions, not only in the Isle of Man but as part of international cooperation.
 The generally low levels of reporting for the Financial Advisory sector is not unexpected taking into account the nature of the services provided and the predominantly local customer base.